Dynamical Inflation Stimulated Cogenesis: Cogenesis of lepton asymmetry and dark matter

 The figure also shows the total DM relic for $N_\psi$ copies of dark fermion doublet $\psi$ for which the final abundance matches with the Planck 2018 data \cite{Planck:2018vyg} given the masses shown in Table~\ref{tab:inflation}.
-We can see that, consistent with our analysis in Eq.~\eqref{eq:dmapprox}, the production is UV dominated, namely most of the production occurs at early times.
+We see that DM production is the largest around the epoch of reheating.
+The scaled energy density $\tilde{\rho}_\psi = \rho_\psi a^3$ then falls because it is produced relativistically and thus redshifts like radiation until it has cooled.
+For BP1, the dark matter production is dominated by the $N$ annihilation process, while for BP2, the two processes are comparable.
+Finally, we note that we have checked the reheating temperature using the instantaneous reheating approximation of Eq.~\eqref{eq:reheat} and find that it agrees with the value from the full calculation to within a few per cent for both benchmarks.